jesse-spevack/gradebot/documentation/gradebot-prd.md

    4. Monthly limit progress
    5. GitHub-style contribution graph
 7. Individual student works can be re-processed if they failed for some reason

+---

+# Decision log

+## Assignment Form UX & Architecture Decisions (2025-04-21)

+- **Field Structure:**
+  - The assignment form uses flat attributes (title, description, subject, grade level, instructions) matching the Assignment model.
+No nested attributes or form object is used at this stage, as the flow is simple and direct.
+- **Rubric Selection:**
+  - A toggle switch is used for "Generate with AI" (default) vs. "I have a rubric".
+Only if the latter is selected does a textarea appear for rubric input.
+The placeholder is: "Paste your rubric here, don't worry about formatting."
+- **Google Picker:**
+  - The form integrates the Google Picker for selecting up to 35 student documents.
+The selected document data is submitted as a hidden field and handled in the controller.
+There is a dedicated section in the form for displaying selected documents.
+- **Feedback Tone:**
+  - Instead of a dropdown, a slider bar is used to select among three feedback tone options: Encouraging, Objective/Neutral, Critical.
+This provides a more engaging and intuitive UX.
+- **Icon Usage:**
+  - All icons in the form are rendered as Rails partials from the `/icons` directory for maintainability and reusability.
+- **Form Model Rationale:**
+  - A form object is not used at this stage.
+The flat model approach is sufficient because only the Assignment and document data are being submitted.
+If future requirements introduce complex multi-model coordination or cross-field validations, a form object or service object can be introduced.
+- **Validation:**
+  - Validation errors are displayed tastefully at the top of the form, following Tailwind and application style conventions.
+- **Submission:**
+  - The form submits via POST.
+Stimulus controllers are used for rubric toggle, Google Picker, and feedback tone slider interactivity.